orthanc-mirrors/orthanc-book/Sphinx/source/faq/scalability.rst

 * Since Orthanc 1.12.3 and PostgreSQL plugins 6.0: You may enable the ``ReadCommitted`` transaction mode to allow multiple threads to write in DB at the same time.
+From v 7.0, this is the default configuration.

 * From Orthanc 1.11.0: you have the ability to add more :ref:`main DICOM tags <main-dicom-tags>` in the Orthanc Index